raspberrypilearning/astro-pi-guide/inputs-outputs/joystick.md

 colour = 0
 ```

-Next you can use that same code as before to detect joystick movements, but set a pixel each time the joystick is moved, instead of printing.
+Next, you can use the same code as before to detect joystick movements, but set a pixel each time the joystick is moved, instead of printing.

 ```python
 while True: